LowTechCoder/rpi4-retroarch-guide/README.md

 Make sure your USB controller is plugged in, and a USB drive if you plan on using the auto config backup script from this guide.

+## Got 4K?

+Are you using a screen with more pixels than 1080p?
+You'll get way faster speeds from RetroArch if you set the resolution at 1080p.

+>Start Menu > Preferences > Screen Configuration

+Now, right click on the screen to see the resolution and Frequency to 1920x1080 and 60.00Hz

 ## Install RetroARch

 Ok, I have some bad news.
 Software evolves and guides like this sometimes won't work after a while, so I want to throw a few options your way for installing RetroArch.
 That way if the first method doesn't work, you can move on to the next.